Developer Guide

 The Activity Diagram below shows an overview for users to show the Patient’s appointments through

-the GUI
+the GUI or CLI.

 Detailed Implementation: